Wessington

 In 1846 there were 112 houses and 525 inhabitants with agriculture and stocking making, the main economic activity of the village.
 As transport became more readily available in the 19th century, men worked at Morton, Shirland and Oakerthorpe Collieries.
 John Smedleys Mill at Lee Bridge near Matlock provided work for the women.
 During the General Strike the men of the village dug for coal on the green which was also used for the grazing of horses and goats.

 Wessington county primary school was built in 1839 to cater for village children and later for the influx of miners children into the village when the pit was sunk at nearby Oakerthorpe.
-There are still shops in the village, though some of the old traders have gone.
+There is a fish and chips shop in the village.

 The parish church of Christ Church was built in 1859 and the present Methodist chapel in 1902.